ZeitHeld/ap-manual-chantelise/README.md

 - [Patience](https://static.wikia.nocookie.net/judgement-day-roblox/images/b/bf/Patience.png/revision/latest?cb=20230109153235)

 ## Implemented Features
+- Variety of Goals
+  - Defeat the Forgotten Archdevil: Reach the End of the Sealed Palace in Story Mode and beat the game!
+  - Boss Hunt: Defeat every Main Dungeon (Terran, Ignan, Aquan, Zephyran, Sealed Palace) Boss to beat the game!
+  - Treasure Hunt: Open up every single Hidden Treasure across every Dungeon to win!
+  - Cure Chante: Collect enough Rainbow Rose Petals that are scattered across the multiworld to make an alternative Cure for Chante's Curse!
+  - Survival Dungeon Survivor: A tough challenge, where you reach the Top of the Survival Dungeon and beat everyting that comes into your way!
+Can you make it to Floor 60?
 - Regular Treasures
   - In the world are a few treasure chests placed that can be opened a single time.
 - Hidden Treasures